Radha-Lahoti/hodel/rebuttal/response3.md

 ------------------------------------------------------------------------
 ### 6. Static formulation and bifurcations

-We agree that static formulations cannot resolve branch selection near bifurcations, which depends on dynamics.
-Our method targets quasi-static regimes where equilibrium trajectories are well-defined and continuation enables stable tracking.
-Extending HoDEL to quasi-static or dynamic formulations that incorporate inertia is an important direction for future work as mentioned in the manuscript.
+We agree that purely static formulations cannot resolve branch selection near bifurcations, which depends on transient dynamics.
+Our current method targets stable quasi-static regimes where equilibrium trajectories are well-defined and continuation enables reliable tracking.
+Extending HoDEL to dynamic formulations that incorporate inertia, or other forces which model the pertubations that dictate branch selection, is an important direction for future work, as noted in the manuscript.

 ------------------------------------------------------------------------
 ### 7. Noise model

-We agree that additive Gaussian noise is a simplified model of experimental uncertainty.
-It provides a controlled setting to evaluate robustness across methods.
-In this setting, HoDEL shows improved stability due to its solution-dependent formulation and equilibrium constraints.
+We agree that additive Gaussian noise is a simplified model of uncertainty, and we use it a necessary foundational benchmark.
+Methods which diverge under zero-mean noise will inevitably fail on real-world data.
+While we do not claim robustness to systematic biases or other complex errors, HoDEL is structurally better equipped to resist unphysical perturbations than residual-fitting baselines.
+We will explicitly discuss real-world noise challenges as future work.

 ------------------------------------------------------------------------
 ### 8. Implementation details and reproducibility